-In order to become and function as a Child Placing Agency (CPA) ACH Child and Family Services will submit an application to Residential Child Care Licensing (RCCL).
+In order to become and function as a Child Placing Agency (CPA) ACH Child and Family Services/OCOK will submit an application to HHSC Child Care Regulation (CCR) department.

-Foster Care Policy and Procedures will be developed to meet RCCL Minimum Standards for CPAs.
+Foster Care Policy and Procedures will be developed to meet CCR Minimum Standards for CPAs.
 OCOK employees will receive a copy of ACH/OCOK CPA Policy and Procedures.